HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/customization/customizing_business_card_component.md

 # Customizing the Business Card Component in HCL Digital Experience

 The Business Card component in HCL Digital Experience (DX) provides a quick overview of a user's profile information.
 While the shipped Business Card component does not support direct customization, you can fully replace the shipped system module or web component to suit your needs.
-This guide provides the steps to customize the Business Card component.

-## Steps to Customize the Business Card Component

 In this guide, you will learn how to create a custom web component and customize a Business Card.